akirak/kagemusha/README.md

 > transports such as TCP sockets and stdio, but this would be less suitable for
 > the intended use cases.

-*Ranmaru* acts as a reverse proxy that accepts multiple client connections over UNIX domain sockets and forwards them to a master LSP server.
+*Ranmaru* acts as a gateway that accepts multiple client connections over UNIX domain sockets and forwards them to a master LSP server.
 It handles shutdown requests and exit notifications locally without forwarding them to the master server, ensuring the master server stays alive.
 It also survives client disconnections and manages JSON-RPC message ID translation to avoid conflicts